 Incoming freshmen, transfers, readmits, and fall applicants who have recieved a fall, degree-seeking admissions decisition.

 Incoming freshmen, transfers, readmits, and fall applicants who have recieved a fall, degree-seeking admissions decisition or awaiting a fall application decision are required to be advised before filling out a summer visiting student application.
 If you are a member of one of the aforementioned student populations, please call the Academic Advising & Planning Center at 843.953.5981 to schedule an appointment.

 All student athletes are required to contact Kate Tiller in Athletics via phone at 843.953.3660 or via email at email@example.com in order to be advised for summer coursework.

 Auditing student receive no grade or credit hours; however a record of their participation will appear on their College of Charleston transcript.
 Students who wish to audit courses should register for those classes prior to the first day of class following the same procedures and deadlines as if taking classes for graded credit.

-Auditors receive no grade or hours for credit; however a record of their participation will appear on the college transcript.
-Students who wish to audit classes should register for those classes prior to the first day of class following the same procedures as if taking the classes for graded credit.
-They must pick up an audit form from the Registrar’s Office or print it online, take it to be signed by the course instructor on the first day of class and return it to the Registrar’s Office during drop/add for each term of enrollment.
+Students who wish to audit summer courses must retrieve an audit form from the Office of the Registrar or access a Permission to Audit Request Form here.
+Once completed, students must deliver this form to be signed by the course instructor on the first day of class and return it to the Office of the Registrar during the drop/add period for each term of enrollment.
 Payment is due upon registration.
 There is no reduction in tuition for auditing.

 There is no cross registration for summer sessions.

-High school students who are rising Juniors or Seniors must submit a transcript (unofficial is acceptable), a letter from their principal or guidance counselor stating that the students are in good academic standing and can reasonably be expected to succeed in college-level coursework.
-Then they should follow the procedure for visiting students above.
+High school students who are rising juniors or seniors must submit a copy of their high school transcript (unofficial is acceptable) and a letter from their principal or guidance counselor stating that the applying student is in good academic standing to enroll in college-level coursework.